-The Toy combined thin wooden dowels, pipe cleaners and a set of square and triangular stiffened-paper panels in green, yellow, blue, red, magenta and black.
+The Toy combined thin wooden dowels, pipe cleaners, and a set of square and triangular stiffened-paper panels in green, yellow, blue, red, magenta, and black.
 Children could run the dowels through sleeves on the edges of the panels to strengthen them, and then attach these struts at the corners.
-Initially sold in a big, flat box via the Sears catalogue, the Eameses soon redesigned this packaging as well, creating a far more elegant 76-cm hexagonal tube, into which all parts could be rolled and stored.
+Initially sold in a big, flat box via the Sears catalog, the Eameses soon redesigned this packaging as well, creating a far more elegant 30-inch hexagonal tube, into which all parts could be rolled and stored.

 The first version of the Toy made spaces big enough for children to inhabit, like the cartons.
-The Little Toy, released in 1952, was scaled more like an architectural model, allowing children to radically reinterpret the doll’s house.
+The Little Toy, released in 1952, was scaled more like an architectural model, allowing children to radically reinterpret the dollhouse.
 (The office later prototyped a modern model house for Revell, but it never went into production.)
-The Little Toy boxes, which feature a grid of colourful rectangles and words, resemble the panellised arrangement of the Eames House façade and the ESUs, and all of these products, at their various scales, were being developed at the Eames Office within the same few years.
+The Little Toy boxes, which feature a grid of colorful rectangles and words, resemble the panelized arrangement of the Eames House façade and the ESUs, and all of these products, at their various scales, were being developed at the Eames Office within the same few years.

 House of Cards originally came as two decks of 54 cards, with two slots on each side and one on the ends.
 As with The Toy and Little Toy, the idea was to make construction of space as easy as possible.
 The notches more elegantly solve the problem of connections: no more dowels or wire frames, and no tools.
 In their house and the ESU, mix-and-match stopped at texture and hue.
 On the cards, players got to choose 54 different patterns for the first deck, and 54 different photographs for the second.

-The Tigrett catalogue for all three Eames products noted, “This group of toys has been happily received by parents and educators because they make available real colour and real space through three construction systems of three greatly different sizes, all different and all brilliant.”
-The illustrations on House of Cards give any structure you make the look of a multi-screen media event — another idea the Eameses would explore.
+The Tigrett catalog for all three Eames products noted, “This group of toys has been happily received by parents and educators because they make available real color and real space through three construction systems of three greatly different sizes, all different and all brilliant.”
+The illustrations on House of Cards give any structure you make the look of a multi-screen media event—another idea the Eameses would explore.

-Cardboard offers an opportunity for a child’s first attempts to build and, with Carton City, the Toys, and the House of Cards, Ray and Charles Eames indeed offered a prelude to the more serious (or at least more adult) explorations of structure and material they embarked upon with houses, showrooms and furniture.
+Cardboard offers an opportunity for a child’s first attempts to build and, with Carton City, the Toys, and the Houses of Cards, Ray and Charles Eames indeed offered a prelude to the more serious (or at least more adult) explorations of structure and material they embarked upon with houses, showrooms, and furniture.
 Cardboard, the substance of prototypes and animal masks, also comes into your house without designer packaging.
-Seeing its potential connects Charles and Ray to the diminutive, imaginative world — a world in which any box contains a city.
+Seeing its potential connects Charles and Ray to the diminutive, imaginative world—a world in which any box contains a city.